 Cub Scouts, Boy and Girl Scouts (and other kid-oriented groups) of all ages and skills are invited to participate!
 Come and enjoy a day of fun and friendly orienteering practice and competition.
 This event gives scouts a chance to improve their outdoor skills and navigate the beautiful trails of this park.

-The orienteering courses consist of a series of flags ("controls") set up in a linear course around the park trails.
+The orienteering courses consist of a series of flags ("controls") set up in around the park.
+Scouts will participate in pairs or in small groups, scouts navigate to each control in orde,r and return to the finish area.
 Instruction clinics will be provided to help Scouts interested in passing off requirements for the BSA Orienteering merit badge or GSA Orienteering interest project.
 Scouts attending the Scout-O will be grouped according to rank and will navigate courses matched to their skill level.
-Scouts will participate in pairs or in small groups.

 Note that overnight camping is offered at this park.

 Have your scouts read our "New to O" webpage, and watch the short kid-made Youtube video on the basics of orienteering, also on this page.
 Doing so will give kids and leaders an idea what to expect the day of the event and make your day go more smoothly.